 Canyon Sainte-Anne

 Although the culinary scene in Quebec is deeply influenced by its French past, Italian food and Canadian specialties, such as the famous poutine, are ubiquitous.
-You can also enjoy the best of Canadian multiculturalism at the city's varied restaurants — each area has its own personality and style.
+You can also enjoy the best of Canadian multiculturalism at the city's varied restaurants.

 Chez Muffy